Frequently Asked Questions

 What age ranges do you accept?

-Yes it is full time officially registered Independent Special School operating 5 days a week.
-We follow Devon County Council’s published term dates three if which are INSET days for our teaching staff.
+Yes, we are officially registered as a full-time Independent Special School operating 5 days a week.
+We follow Devon County Council’s published term dates, three of which are INSET days for our teaching staff.

 Who is the school aimed at?